Awareness Programmes

 GENERAL WEATHER FORECAST FOR NEXT 36 HOURS

-Showers or thundershowers will occur at several places in Western, Sabaragamuwa, Central and North-western provinces and in Galle, Matara and Anuradhapura districts after 2.00 p.m.
+Showers or thundershowers will occur at several places in Western, Sabaragamuwa and Central provinces and in Galle and Matara districts after 2.00 p.m.

-Showers or thundershowers may occur at a few places in Uva and Northern provinces and in Polonnaruwa district during the afternoon or night.
+Showers or thundershowers may occur at a few places in North-western province during the afternoon or night.

-Misty conditions can be expected at some places in Sabaragamuwa, Central and Uva provinces and in Ampara district during the morning.
+Misty conditions can be expected at some places in Central and Sabaragamuwa provinces during the morning.

 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.